 He will also discuss the role of art and the artist in society and the value and use of contemporary art.

-David Shrigley was born in Macclesfield in the north of England in 1968.
+born in Macclesfield in the north of England in 1968.
 He studied at the Glasgow School of Art and now lives Brighton in southeast England.
 In 2003 he animated the music video for ‘Good Song’ by Blur.
 Between 2005 and 2009 he produced a weekly cartoon for The Guardian newspaper.
 In 2013 he was shortlisted for the Turner Prize.
 In 2016, his ten metre tall bronze sculpture Really Good showing an elongated ‘thumb’s up,’ was selected for one of the most important public art commissions in the UK - the ‘fourth plinth’ in Trafalgar Square.
 Shrigley is best known for his drawings, which make witty observations about situations in everyday life.
 David Shrigley held shows in many places, including the solo show in Melbourne’s National Gallery of Victoria (2014-2015), Drawing in Munich’s Pinakothek der Moderne (2014), Brain Activity in Hayward Gallery (2012), Yerba Buena Centre for the Arts (2012), Kelvingrove Art Gallery and Museum (2010) and Glasgow International (2010).